Svalbard Classic 2022

 - International airfare

 - Tips and gratuities

 *Beverages including liquor can be purchased in USD on the ship at the bar.
 Credit cards are accepted.

 For this ship-based trip, a relatively moderate level of exertion is required.
 You will need to be able to climb into and out of rigid inflatable Zodiac rafts for excursions ashore and have the ability to walk one to three miles over sometimes rough and uneven terrain such as rocky beaches and/or snow.
 This is an active expedition that requires mobility and good health.
 Travel via Zodiac may include variable conditions and can on occasion be bumpy and windy.
 If it’s windy, you may get wet from sea spray.
 We provide one-piece immersion suits that will protect you and your outer clothing from getting wet.

-On some of our Svalbard Expeditions (only late Spring), we offer the chance to spend a full day traveling on snow mobile or mushing a team of sled dogs.
+On some of our Svalbard Expeditions (only late spring), we offer the chance to spend a full day traveling on snow mobile or mushing a team of sled dogs.
 Dog sledding is very active and good physical health is a requirement.
 You will be responsible to control your team of dogs after receiving basic training on dog mushing.
-Travelers with severe back problems should avoid this activity as mushing can be bumpy and require upper body strength to control the sled.
-Please discuss this activity with your Expedition Leader is you have any doubts or questions.
+Travelers with severe back problems should avoid this activity as mushing can be bumpy and requires upper body strength to control the sled.
+Please discuss this activity with your Expedition Leader if you have any doubts or questions.

 Your Tour Organizer: Nadia Aly

 “I want to show you the extraordinary animals that call our oceans home…” – Nadia Aly

 Nadia Aly is a wildlife photographer who specializes in underwater photography.
 She holds a master’s degree in digital media from the Centre for Digital Media in Vancouver, British Columbia and has had her work featured on National Geographic, Sony World Photo, Underwater Photographer of the Year and Nature’s Best Photography.